W Idioms

 - with great or total success

-I was able to pass my final exams with flying colors.
+I passed my final exams with flying colors.

 with hat in hand